I use applied microeconomic methods to study overlapping issues in international development, agriculture, health, nutrition, and cannabis policy.

 Development Economics

 Research focuses on poverty, food security, and household decision making.
-Previous work includes leading large evaluations of food assistance and social protection programs in Ethiopia and Yemen.
-Current projects include a USAID-funded RCT in Bangladesh evaluating risk and credit constraints in agricultural storage technology decisions.
+Previous work includes leading large evaluations of food assistance and social protection programs in Ethiopia and Yemen, and an RCT in Bangladesh evaluating risk and credit constraints in agricultural storage technology decisions.
+Recent work has focused on digital technologies in agriculture, and methodological innovations in measurement.

 Published papers